Penelope Stout: Legend and history

-Richard and Penelope Stout: History
+Richard and Penelope Stout

 Prince's Gravesend testimony puts her in New Netherland in 1648, but estimates of her children's ages based on a 1675 land claim suggest she was in the colony by 1643-4.
 Richard Stout arrived in New Netherland in 1643.
 A native of Nottinghamshire, Stout spent seven years in the Royal Navy before he received his discharge in New Amsterdam and elected to remain in the colony.
 Records show that Stout was impressed into military service defending Fort Amsterdam that spring during fighting that “jeopardized the very existence of the Dutch settlements.”
 Known as Kieft's War, the violence began on 25 February when Dutch Governor Willem Kieft ordered simultaneous massacres of the Weckquaesgeek in Corlears Hook (Manhattan) and the Tappan (Lenape) in Pavonia (now Jersey City), killing 120 native women, men, and children.

 In June 1643, Lady Deborah Moody founded the English village of Gravesend on what was then Dutch Long Island, seeking religious tolerance that was denied her in Puritan New England.
 Moody, like the Stouts, was Baptist.
 Stout was in Gravesend by 13 October 1643 when he made a statement about the theft of 200 pumpkins.
 The Stouts' 1675 land claim suggests their oldest child was probably born in 1644-5, making it likely the couple married in 1643-4.
 On 19 December 1645, Stout was among the 39 men issued the original patents for land in the new village.
 He received plantation lot sixteen in the first allotment of house lots and farms on 20 February 1646.
 Eight months later, on 26 October 1646, he sold his tobacco crop.
 In 1657, he had seventeen of his twenty acres under cultivation, and on 5 April 1661, he bought the adjoining plantation.